Houses - Miscellaneous

 Other types of natural paints

 GekkkoSol is not the only natural paint in the Naturalpaint portfolio.
-There are also others, based on lime or clay.
+There are others based on lime or clay.
 They also contain other materials that give them different properties.
-For example, plant glue - cellulose (vegetable glue paintMarble flour is used for a whiter colour (lime paintUse kaolin, chalk or talc without asbestos for a larger body and smoother appearance (clay paint).
+For example, for better adhesion, vegetable cellulose glue (vegetable glue paintMarble flours are used for a whiter color (lime paintUse kaolin, chalk or talc without asbestos for a larger body and finer appearance (seeclay paint).

-Mineral pigments, earths as they are called, which do not contain heavy metals, are used to colour clay paints.
-There are also natural dyes that contain such metals, because there are substances in nature that can do harm.
-Dyes containing heavy metals (e.g. lead) have not been used in the production of synthetic paints for many years, as the European Community has banned their use.
-This is why some colours are very expensive, as the raw materials from which they are made are hard to find in nature or even harder to manufacture in the case of synthetic colours.
+To color clay paints, mineral pigments, earths as they are also called, which do not contain heavy metals, are used.
+There are also natural colorants that contain such metals, because there are substances in nature that can cause harm.
+Colorants containing heavy metals (e.g. lead) have not been used for many years in the production of synthetic paints either, since the European Community has banned their use.
+This is why some colors are very expensive, as the raw materials from which they are made are hard to find in nature or, in the case of synthetics, even harder to manufacture.

 natural plasters